Stena Livia ferry current position

 |Sister-ships||Stena Flavia, Stena Horizon, Stena Scandica, Stena Baltica|

 |Former names||Etretat, Norman Voyager|

 Stena Livia ferry Review

 Review of Stena Livia ferry

 Stena Livia ferry is a Ro-Ro passenger vessel operated by the Sweden-based company STENA LINE.
 The ship has a max capacity of 750 passengers, 200 cars and 115 lorries (semi-trailer trucks).
-The vessel was launched in 2008 and currently operates on the Sweden-Latvia route Nynashamn-Ventspils (crossing time 8,5 hours).
+The vessel was launched in 2008 and currently operates on the Germany-Latvia route Travemunde-Liepaja (crossing time ~20 hours).

-As cruise ferry, Stena Livia has a total of 103 cabins, all of which are air-conditioned and with en-suite bathrooms.
-The ferry company provides bed linens, towels, and toiletries.
+As cruise ferry, Stena Livia has a total of 103 cabins (inside and outside, max capacity of 4 passengers), all of which are air-conditioned and with en-suite bathrooms.
+The ferry company provides bed linens, towels, toiletries.
 The ship additionally has 51 reclining seats.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).